 Side shot of a fig smoothie topped with figs in a clear glass with a glass straw.

-They’re my favorite way to kick off my mornings because they provide a sippable serving of seasonal produce (like figs!), plus protein, healthy fats and fiber, all in one glass, like this easy apple banana smoothie, and this banana almond milk smoothie.
+When it comes to quick & easy breakfasts, easy smoothie recipes are the hands down winner in my book!
+They’re my favorite way to kick off my mornings because they provide a sippable serving of seasonal produce (like figs!) all in one glass, like my easy apple banana smoothie, and banana almond milk smoothie.

-For this simple smoothie we’re using ingredients like frozen bananas, figs, ground flax seed, Greek yogurt and any milk of choice (I like almond or cashew milk!) to create a fruity smoothie that tastes like a total treat.
+This light, creamy and naturally sweet fig smoothie is definitely checking all those boxes!
+For this simple smoothie we’re using ingredients like frozen bananas, figs, ground flax seed, Greek yogurt and any milk to create a fruity smoothie that tastes like a total treat.

 Tip: This recipe works with fresh or frozen figs, to help keep your options open on busy mornings!
 If you’re using fresh fruit but love a good, cold smoothie, simply add a little bit of ice to your blender to thicken things up.